 - Miscue Analysis: Teaching Normal Children to Read Like Defective Children.

 - Dyslexia: The Disease You Get in School.
 I have appended Dr. Samuel S. Orton’s overlooked 1929 article, in which he warned about the damage sight words were causing.

 - Why Pictures in Reading Instruction are Harmful.
-I would suggest that the pictures in decodable texts can encourage whole-words guessing, especially when coupled with sight-words.
-I do not use any stories with pictures when teaching beginners or remediating students.
-Pictures for teaching phonics sounds is another matter, the Phonvisual Sound-to-Symbol pictures are fine.
+I would suggest that the pictures in predictable texts encourage the unhealthy habit of whole-word guessing, especially when coupled with sight-words.
+I do not use any stories with pictures when remediating students.
+Pictures for teaching phonics sounds is another matter, the Phonovisual Sound-to-Symbol pictures are fine.

 Helen R. Lowe